rathena/rathena/conf/readme.txt

 The main thing it does, is provide a way for you to change your config settings without having to update the files every time you update your server.
-You store your changes, and the rest are updated with eA (usually though SVN).
+You store your changes, and the rest are updated with rAthena (usually though SVN).

 How does this work?